EcoClimLab/Operations/README.md

 This repository is focused on the lab's scientific workflow and data management, including procedures and resources.

 ## About these guidelines
-These guidelines are informed by best-practices guidance for scientific workflow and data management and adjusted to fit the needs of our lab.
+These guidelines are informed by best (or ["good enough"](https://doi.org/10.1371/journal.pcbi.1005510)) practices guidance for scientific workflow and data management and adjusted to fit the needs of our lab.
 They are not intended as strict rules (especially when it comes to details), but are designed to ensure good practices and consistency throughout the lab.

 Researchers in the lab are expected to be familiar with lab procedures (outlined here) and ensure that their practices are compatible with these procedures.
 Researchers who are not yet very experienced with data management and best practices in scientific workflow are asked to follow these guidelines closely, and should view implementation of these practices as a learning opportunity that will benefit their future scientific careers.
 Those with more experience may have more leeway to follow their own system, providing that they use solid scientific workflow/ data management practices that can be integrated with lab practices.
 Researchers in the lab should develop plans for data management and scientific workflow in conjunction with their mentor at the beginning of each project.